© 2022 GOECO | All rights reserved

 Laundry: Laundromats can be found on the island.

 Accommodations: Volunteers will stay aboard a 17.7 meter oceanic oak cutter which was built in 1930 by a famous French architect.
 Volunteers have the option of 3 single bunks and 2 double bunks, as well as a changing room.
-Separate bathrooms and showers (cold water only) for men and women.
-There is also a solar powered, hot water shower on the boat or volunteers can use the hot showers at the port free of charge.
+Separate bathrooms (cold water only) for men and women.
+There are also bathrooms and hot showers at the port free of charge.
 Private rooms are available upon request in a nearby hotel for an extra fee (subject to availability).

 Volunteers can choose to have one day off per week, which can be used to relax on the sandy beaches, see the sights of the island, or indulge at one of the natural thermal pools.